INFO 5001 - Computing for Information Science

 Late work

 • A slip day allows you to submit an assignment 24 hours after the deadline and still receive credit without a late penalty.
-You are provided with a total of 6 slip days for the entire semester.
-Slip days may be used on homework and lab assignments.
-You can use up to 1 slip day for a given homework or lab assignment.
+You are provided with a total of 4 slip days for the entire semester.
+Slip days may be used on homework assignments.
+You can use up to 1 slip day for a given homework assignment.

 To use your slip days, just submit your assignment late.
 No need to email telling us you are submitting using your slip days.
 Check Canvas to see how many of your slip days you have used before submitting an assignment late.